 The CIB implemented GASB Statement No. 68, Accounting and Financial Reporting for Pensions - an amendment of GASB Statement No. 27 (GASB 68), during 2015.
 The primary objective of GASB 68 is to improve accounting and financial reporting by state and local governments for pensions.
-With the implementation of GASB 68, the CIB recorded a net pension liability of \$8,519,697 as of December 31, 2015, which was not previously included on the balance sheet.
-This amount represents the CIB's proportionate share of the net pension liability of the Public Employee's Retirement Fund of Indiana.
+With the implementation of GASB 68, the CIB recorded a net pension liability of \$8,519,697 as of December 31, 2015, which was not previously included on the statement of net position.
+This amount represents the CIB's proportionate share of the net pension liability of the Public Employees' Retirement Fund of Indiana.
 Adoption of GASB 68 resulted in a decrease of \$5,422,769 in beginning unrestricted net position as of January 1, 2015.

-In addition, deferred inflows of resources of \$25,134 and deferred outflows of resources of \$2,718,701 as of December 31, 2015 were recognized on the balance sheet, as a result of the CIB's adoption of GASB 68.
+In addition, deferred inflows of resources of \$25,134 and deferred outflows of resources of \$2,718,701 as of December 31, 2015, were recognized on the statement of net position as a result of the CIB's adoption of GASB 68.